 It should be noted that if the user is very close to another base station the power necessary to obtain a specific SIR will tend to infinity.
+The reason is that $r{ijk} \rightarrow 0$ close to an interfering basestation.
 We want to find the average power necessary to support one user, so we average over the whole cell area.
 In order to limit the average power we exclude a circular area around each interfering base station.
 It should be noted that excluding a circular area does not result in the lowest average power.
 The radius of the exclusion circle is set so that the exclusion circles cover 5% of the total cell area.
 The figure below outlines the area (A) that we serve.

-Figure 2 - The area (A) that is supported by the circular basestation in the middle.
-The squares represent interfering basestations.
+Figure 2 - The area (A) that is supported by the omnidirectional basestation in the middle.
+The cell is coexisting with another cellular system using the same frequency spectrum.